naomijub/dynamite-lib/README.md

 # Dynamite Lib

-An up to date `dylib` crate to load dynamic libraries
+An up to date `dylib` crate to load dynamic libraries that works only in Unix based systems

 <!-- https://damienradtke.com/post/rusty-dynamic-loading/ -->